ratgdo/homekit-ratgdo/README.md

 ## Acknowledgements & Credits.

-The original ESP8266 firmware was written by [Brandon Matthews](https://github.com/thenewwazoo).
+The original ESP8266 HomeKit firmware was written by [Brandon Matthews](https://github.com/thenewwazoo).
 The ESP32 firmware was written by, and ongoing maintenance for both versions is provided by, [David Kerr](https://github.com/dkerr64).
 We are thankful for lots of help from contributors:

 - [Donavan Becker](https://github.com/donavanbecker)
 - [Adam Franke](https://github.com/frankea)